AppAthanor/finapp-dsl-architecture/README.md

 We're using three complementary approaches to define, document, and implement financial application features:

 1. **Gherkin BDD Specifications** (.feature files) - Human-readable scenarios that define application behavior from a user perspective
-2. **Functional DSL Implementation** (.js files) - A JavaScript implementation of a functional programming model that powers test execution and business logic
+2. **Functional DSL Implementation** (.clj files) - A Clojure implementation of a functional programming model that powers test execution and business logic
 3. **UI/UX Specification DSL** (.finapp files) - A declarative specification of the UI, screens, navigation, and business logic

 This multi-layered approach enables product, development, and testing teams to collaborate effectively with clear separation of concerns.